 This orienteering course was designed and installed by Steve Baker for his Eagle Scout project.
 Each GPS/Compass course post will has a sign.
 All of the signs have a letter followed by two numbers that were randomly chosen.
 When you find the post, enter that information in the corresponding space in the brochure.
 Please try and stay on the trails as best as you can.
 All of the starting points are on the trail.
 When you are finished with the course, return to the Nature Center where a staff person can check to see if you successfully completed the course.

 In winter, snowshoes and cross-country skis are available for rent at Asbury Woods.
-A great way to stay in shape, visitors of all ages may rent this equipment for use on our 205 acre property during the Center’s regular business hours.
+A great way embrace Erie's winters, visitors of all ages may rent this equipment for use on our 205 acre property during the Nature Center’s regular business hours.